neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 	    profilingTemplatesDirectory: %FLOW3_PATH_DATA%Temporary/Viewhelpertest/Fluidtemplates/

 .. warning:: Always use *two spaces* for indentation in YAML files.
-The parser has problems with
+The parser will not
-	indentation using tab.
+	accept indentation using tabs.

 Constants
 ---------